smileykira237/Project-0/README.md

-# Project-0
+# This is a practice repositorry I've created for project zero
-Requirements for project 0
+It should include a document with the requirements for project 0